Tonsils & Adenoids

 How can Tonsils and Adenoids cause problems?

 Sometimes, the infection from the tonsils can spread to the surrounding tissues forming an abscess (peritonsillar abscess or Quinsy).
 If not recognized or treated promptly, this is a potentially dangerous condition.
-Tumors can arise from tonsils but are less common.
+Tumours can arise from tonsils but are less common.

 Tonsils are easily examined by looking into the oral cavity.
 Adenoids are best examined using a flexible nasoendoscope (figure 3).
 This examination is performed with local anaesthesia and is suitable for cooperative children.
 X-rays can be used to determine the size of the adenoids if nasoendoscopy is not suitable.
 The ears and neck are also assessed during physical examination.